 STEP 2: Season.
 Drain potatoes and allow them to dry and slightly cool.
 Then place in a large bowl and add olive oil, garlic powder, paprika, salt, and pepper.
 Mix or toss to ensure all potatoes are coated in the oil/seasoning mix.

 STEP 3: Smash.
 Place potatoes on a baking sheet to smash.
-Using the bottom of a cup, smash the potatoes down to about ¼” thickness.
-If you have remaining olive oil in your bowl, brush this on the potatoes after they’ve been smashed.
+Using the bottom of a cup, or potato masher, smash the potatoes down to about ¼ - ½” thickness.
+If you have remaining olive oil/butter mix in your bowl, brush this on the potatoes after they’ve been smashed.

 STEP 4: Air fry.
 Using a spatula, transfer smashed potatoes to the air fryer basket.
 It is okay if they are slightly touching in the air fryer, but don’t overlap potatoes.
 Fry at 400 degrees F for 10-12 minutes.
 You can flip potatoes halfway through.
 I have also just let them cook without flipping and they still turned out great.